maicodelphi/gsCompressPDF/README.md

 #### If you want to split the original file in multiples files, you can include %d on the output name, so the app create a new file for each page of the input pdf.

 **Example**

 ![commandToSplit](/prints/commandToSplit.png)

-It creates one file per page replacinf page number instead of %d: output1.pdf output2.pdf output3.pdf
+It creates one file per page replacing page number instead of %d: output1.pdf output2.pdf output3.pdf